From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Introduction

 Data-driven approaches are another emerging trend for solving the binding affinity prediction task~\cite{lo2018machine}.
-Primarily benefiting from the rapidly growing amount of experimental protein-ligand complexes, data-driven approaches have achieved a certain accuracy level through learning the binding modes directly from three-dimensional structures.
-Nonetheless, current state-of-the-art methods often require sophisticated feature engineering while offering limited generalizability~\cite{zhu2022assessment}.
-More importantly, various attempts such as docking-based~\cite{verdonk2003improved,friesner2004glide,trott2010autodock,korb2009empirical}, feature-based~\cite{dittrich2018converging,mooij2005general,su2018comparative,wang2002further,ballester2010machine,wang2017improving,sanchez2021extended}, voxel-based~\cite{stepniewska2018development,jimenez2018k,zheng2019onionnet} and graph-based~\cite{nguyen2021graphdta,yang2019analyzing,lim2019predicting,maziarka2020molecule,klicpera2020directional,song2020communicative,li2021structure} methods, mainly focus on tuning models on the static structures, i.e., the crystallographic structures.
-In fact, both proteins and ligands are not rigid structures and they constantly interact with each other and the aqueous environment, following a specific conformation distribution.
+Primarily benefiting from the rapidly growing number of experimental protein-ligand complexes, data-driven approaches have achieved a certain accuracy level through learning the binding modes directly from 3D structures.
+Nonetheless, current state-of-the-art methods often require sophisticated feature engineering while offering limited generalizability.~\cite{zhu2022assessment}.
+More importantly, various attempts, such as docking-based~\cite{verdonk2003improved,friesner2004glide,trott2010autodock,korb2009empirical}, feature-based~\cite{dittrich2018converging,mooij2005general,su2018comparative,wang2002further,ballester2010machine,wang2017improving,sanchez2021extended}, voxel-based~\cite{stepniewska2018development,jimenez2018k,zheng2019onionnet}, and graph-based~\cite{nguyen2021graphdta,yang2019analyzing,lim2019predicting,maziarka2020molecule,klicpera2020directional,song2020communicative,li2021structure} methods, mainly focus on tuning models on the X-ray crystallographic structures, which only capture the average conformational distributions of crystallized molecules and neglect their possible dynamic patterns.
+In fact, both proteins and ligands are not rigid structures, and they constantly interact with each other and the aqueous environment, following a specific conformation distribution.
 Such a conformation distribution in an equilibrium state is called a thermodynamic ensemble, and all the conformations collectively contribute to the affinity of the protein-ligand binding.
-Unfortunately, most of the experimental structures are resolved by X-ray crystallography, which only catches a snapshot of the most populated states, and the conformation distributions of the structures are inevitably lost.
-On the other hand, the data-driven approach could fully make use of previously experimentally resolved structures and measured binding affinities for better generalization.
-Despite all the benefits, to the best of our knowledge, no large-scale MD protein-ligand dataset has been hitherto reported, and few previous data-driven approaches have taken such thermodynamic ensembles into account to predict protein-ligand binding affinities.
+Although such a thermodynamic ensemble can be obtained through MD simulation, large-scale MD trajectory datasets are still scarce due to the large amount of computational resources required.
+Recently, a number of noteworthy approaches have been proposed to address this issue.
+For instance, a recently developed molecular dynamics simulation framework, called TorchMD, leverages machine learning to enhance the empirical force fields in terms of efficiency and accuracy~\cite{doerr2021torchmd}.
+Another deep learning framework has been proposed to predict conformations in flexible regions of the target protein that rely on interactions with bound ligands~\cite{fernandez2020artificial}.
+Furthermore, other deep learning based approaches have also been explored to learn the MD trajectory features and then extend trajectories beyond the original MD-accessible timespans~\cite{fernandez2020deep,zheng2024predicting}.
+These existing works present promising approaches to overcome the current computational limitations of MD simulations.
+With this progress, recent efforts have been made as well to construct comprehensive MD simulation datasets through classical or machine learning force fields~\cite{siebenmorgen2023misato,priyakumar2023plas,Ariel2020,Doerr2021}.
+Nevertheless, few existing data-driven approaches have taken such thermodynamic ensembles into account to predict protein-ligand binding affinities~\cite{wu2022AdvancedScience}.